JFK - ACC

 • Which airlines offer Wi-Fi service onboard planes from New York John F Kennedy Airport to Accra?

-Air France, and Delta offer inflight Wi-Fi service on the New York John F Kennedy Airport to Accra flight route.
+Air France, Delta, and Virgin Atlantic offer inflight Wi-Fi service on the New York John F Kennedy Airport to Accra flight route.

 • Which aircraft models fly most regularly from New York John F Kennedy Airport to Accra?